 - Your team needs more than just VoIP, and is searching for a powerful collaboration and messaging platform at the same time.

 At the end of the day, we attempt to trim down the fat to offer the closest apples to apples comparisons we can possibly offer.
-In this case, we wanted to focus directly on both providers’ most comparable, popular service plans.
+In this case, we wanted to focus directly on both providers’ most comparable, popular business phone plans.
 From there, we went into some more broad information and offerings we have looked at in the past, such as customer service and network availability.

 Unfortunately, Vonage was bested by RingCentral in most categories here.
 Now, that does not mean that RingCentral is always the better buy than Vonage — not at all.
 When it comes down to features included in their basic plans, Vonage makes a compelling case — and the provider is known to frequently run promotions to lower their introduction cost even further.
 However, if your team needs a simple out of the box solution with the best support possible, an international presence, and the inclusion of a collab platform like Glip, RingCentral is the way to go